learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Some modules will no longer show up in registration if they are not set up correctly (teacher availability, teacher training/interviews, and teacher quiz).
 - Implemented several improvements to the attendance interface (normal and webapp versions).
+- The default availability for the teacher availability form is now none (instead of all/full).
+- Added links on the class edit page to the coteachers and catalog preview pages.

 Class management changes
 ~~~~~~~~~~~~~~~~~~~~~~~~